This post may contain affiliate links. Please read our disclosure policy.

 There’s nothing tastier than these potatoes next to a nicely grilled piece of fish or chicken.
-Once I made my chimichurri sauce, I realized I not only needed to make chimichurri steak as well as these potatoes!

 If you’re looking for a vegetarian or vegan side dish that really satisfies, this is it!
 The potatoes have just the right amount of carbs to make you feel full and the chimichurri sauce adds the perfect amount of flavor.

 This recipe is perfect for those summer evenings where you’re grilling dinner outside and sipping on a nice glass of wine.

 I have yet to get an air fryer, so I still roast my potatoes in the oven.
 Here are a few cooking tips I’ve developed over the years to achieve perfectly roasted potatoes every time.

 - Ensure the oven is hot before you add the potatoes.
 I usually like to roast vegetables around 400 degrees F, but you can vary the temperature a bit depending on your timing needs.

 - You must use a baking sheet that is large enough to allow the potatoes to sit in a single layer without too much crowding.